K12 System Supports

-is housed within the OSPI Learning and Teaching division and serves as a resource for educators in Washington state who work with our 136,000 military families.
+Military Kids serves as a resource for educators in Washington state who work with our 136,000 military families.
 OSPI has a rich history with Operation Military Kids as a former partner of that national program.
-At the state level, we continue to focus on educating our K-12 teachers on how to support military youth in schools and communities before, during and after the deployment of a parent or loved one.
+At the state level, we continue to focus on educating our K-12 teachers on how to support military youth in schools and communities before, during, and after the deployment of a parent or loved one.

-Starting in the fall of 2016, school districts are required to collect data regarding ethnicity from active duty military families as well active reserves, all branches, and the Washington National Guard.
+Starting in the fall of 2016, school districts are required to collect data regarding ethnicity from active duty military families; as well as active reserves, all branches, and the Washington National Guard.

 Reasons for collection of the data include:

-- Better able to provide addition services to the students;
+- Better able to provide additional services to the students;

 - A closer look at the test scores for these students, possibly showing the need for increased services to keep them on track for on-time graduation.